Best Travel Umbrella for Japan 2026: Tsuyu & Typhoon

 • Plastic umbrella bags.
 Many stores provide plastic sleeves at the door to wrap your wet umbrella if you carry it in.
 Use them.

 • Cheap konbini umbrellas are everywhere.
 7-Eleven, Lawson, and FamilyMart all sell basic umbrellas for 500-800 yen.
-If you forget yours, you’re not stuck.
-But they won’t survive serious wind.
+If you forget yours, you’re not stuck — but they won’t survive serious wind.

 Frequently Asked Questions